IDMNYU/web-studio-FA15/weekly_detail/ws1fa15_weekly_detail_wk3_sept15.md

         <td valign="top">
             <strong>Homework due Tuesday 9/22</strong>
             <ul>
-                <li>Create an HTML page using CSS positioning as covered in class.</li>
+                <li>Create an HTML page using CSS positioning as covered in class, using SMACCS style of organizing your CSS.</li>
             </ul>
             <strong>Read</strong>
             <ul>